One-year-old girl dies after falling 11 stories from cruise ship window

-Officials say the man was likely playing when he held his one-year-old granddaughter at the open window of the cruise ship.
+The man said he was just playing with his one-year-old granddaughter when he held her at the open window of the cruise ship, officials said.

-The girl fell 11 stories onto the pavement and died, Puerto Rican Secretary of Public Safety Elmer Román told Primera Hora, a Puerto Rican newspaper.
-The ship was docked in the capital of San Juan.
+The girl slipped from his grasp, fell 11 stories onto the pavement and died on the scene, Puerto Rico Police Commissioner Henry Escalera Rivera told The Washington Post.
+The Royal Caribbean-owned ship was docked in the capital of San Juan when the girl fell Sunday afternoon, according to the police report.

-The child was from Granger, Ind., and traveling with her parents, two siblings and grandparents from both sides of her family when she fell Sunday afternoon from a ship owned by Royal Caribbean, authorities told the Associated Press.
+The child was from Granger, Ind., and traveling with her parents, two siblings and grandparents from both sides of her family, police told the Associated Press.

+“They were enjoying a family vacation that, tragically, ended in such a sad incident,” Rivera said.

-Police said the family will stay in Puerto Rico until the investigation finishes, according to the AP.
+Rivera, who identified the child as Kloe Wiegand and the grandfather as Salvatore Anello, said the entire family is distraught and remains in Puerto Rico to be interviewed later this week.
+They will stay until the investigation finishes, police said, according to the AP.

-The family is “in shock,” police sergeant Nelson Sotelo told the AP, saying police have yet to interview relatives.
-The child’s maternal grandfather, Salvatore Anello from Valparaiso, Ind., is being investigated, he said.

-The Post could not immediately reach Anello, the Puerto Rican police or other government officials for comment.
+Anello, a resident of Valparaiso, Ind. who is on the mother’s side of the family, is being investigated, police sergeant Nelson Sotelo told the AP.
+The Post could not immediately reach Anello for comment.

 “The department asks the community to pray for the entire Wiegand family as they grieve and to respect their privacy,” the department said in a statement posted online.

-Román told Primera Hora that the grandfather was holding the girl out the window of the cruise ship when she slipped from his hands.
-Speaking to local news station WSBT 22, though, South Bend police chief Scott Ruszkowski disputed that the girl had been held out of a window.
-Another Puerto Rican official has also given a different version of events than what Román provided: Local Port Authority spokesman José Carmona told CNN that the grandfather sat the child in a window with an open pane in a dining hall.
-Carmona said the girl fell — dying “on impact” — after the grandfather lost his balance.
+Speaking to local news station WSBT 22, South Bend police chief Scott Ruszkowski disputed earlier statements from a Puerto Rican public safety official that the girl had been held out from the window, and Rivera said only that the girl and Anello were at the opening in the ship.

+Local Port Authority spokesman José Carmona told CNN that the grandfather sat the child in a window with an open pane in a dining hall.
+Carmona said the girl fell after the grandfather lost his balance.

 Authorities are initially considering the death an accident, Carmona said.

 The Post could not immediately reach Wiegand, and a spokesperson for the South Bend police department has not responded to The Post’s inquiries.
-The Post was directed to the Puerto Rican tourism department after contacting the Port Authority.
+The Post was directed to the Puerto Rican tourism department and then back to the public safety department after contacting the Port Authority.

-Homicide detectives were on the scene, and authorities are looking for camera footage, Roman said Sunday in a video posted by Primera Hora.
-According to Roman, the girl collided with an awning before hitting the ground.

 Puerto Rican Secretary for Public Affairs Anthony Maceira Zayas tweeted Sunday to confirm reports of the girl’s death and give his condolences.